Agablue-red/MLClass/README.md

 ![Return rate](https://raw.githubusercontent.com/Agablue-red/Machine-Learning/master/image/return_rate.png)

-The figure shows weekly return rates since 2004 to 2022.
-It has a lot of deviations and seasonality is not observed.
+The figure shows weekly return rates from 2004 to 2022.
+It has a lot of deviations whereas seasonality is not observed.
 The highest deviance was observed in 2004 with a weekly return of `-95%`.
-In years from 2009 and 2010 the biggest fluctuations on return rates were noted with between `-40%` and `60%`.
+In years from 2009 and 2010 the biggest fluctuations on return rates were noted with in between `-40%` and `60%`.

 #### Training and test sets

-Training set involves data from 2010 to 2020 and testing set includes the year 2021.
+Training set involves data from 2010 to 2020 while testing set includes the year 2021.
-Test set have `2021` observations and training set consist of `19797` obserations.
+Test set has `2021` observations whereas training set consist of `19797` observations.

 #### Linear Regression